Zakharii-Husar/asm_server/readme.md

 ### 9. Aligning with System Call Behavior
 Problem: Some syscalls required data alignment or specific input formats that weren’t documented clearly.
 This led to initial misbehavior when passing arguments or buffer sizes.

-Solution: I thoroughly reviewed the Linux kernel documentation for each syscall I used and tested extensively with edge cases.
+Solution: I thoroughly reviewed the Linux kernel documentation for syscalls I used and tested extensively with edge cases.
 For instance, I ensured all socket-related syscalls handled file descriptors, buffer sizes, and return codes correctly.

 ### 10. Learning Assembly and Low-Level Programming
 Problem: This project required a deep understanding of Assembly, Linux syscalls, and system programming, much of which I had to learn from scratch.